CommandRunner/command-runner/README.md

 - Use only on authorized targets.

 ---

-## Contact
+## Questions?

 feel free to msg me on discord erxc899

 ---

-## License

-MIT License

----

-## Credits

 Developed by Az.
 Inspired by real-world penetration testing workflows.

----

-Enjoy automating your Burp Suite workflow with Command Runner!
+Enjoy automating your workflow with Command Runner!